What is a Checking Account?

-Pay particular attention to the minimum balance requirements, and choose be sure you can maintain it.
+Pay particular attention to the minimum balance requirements, and be sure you can maintain them.
 You do not want to end up with a minimum balance that you cannot maintain and end up owing the bank money each month.

 Some accounts also limit the number of checks or debit transactions you can have a month.
 Others limit the number of bill pay transactions.
 You should be aware of these limits and be sure they work for your spending style.
 If the numbers seem too restrictive, consider moving your account elsewhere.

 Additionally, you should consider the monthly service fee and overdraft fees for each of the accounts.
 Credit unions often offer lower fees.
 Also keep in mind that many banks have monthly service fees if you have automatic deposit or meet a minimum number of monthly transactions.
 However, fee-free checking accounts do exist.

 Opening a Checking Account